GEOG 3025 - Environmental Policy and Management Internship

-Course Code GEOG 3025 Course Environmental Policy and Management Internship Coordinating Unit Geography, Environment and Population Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 6 Contact Up to 3 hours per week Available for Study Abroad and Exchange Prerequisites 24 units of Geography, Environment and Population courses at an average of credit level or above.
-Restrictions Course only available to Bachelor of Environmental Policy and Management students.
-Quota 20 Course Description This course allows students to spend up to two days per week during the semester or, undertake a two week block of concentrated interaction, working as an intern with a community, business/industry or government agency engaged in environmental policy, planning and management activities, or with an individual or group engaged in environmental research.
+Course Code GEOG 3025 Course Environmental Policy and Management Internship Coordinating Unit Geography, Environment and Population Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 6 Contact Up to 3 hours per week Available for Study Abroad and Exchange N Prerequisites 24 units of Geography, Environment and Population courses at an average of credit level or above.
+Restrictions Available to BEnvPolicyMgt or Geography, Environment & Population Major/Minor students only Quota A quota of 20 applies Course Description This course allows students to spend up to two days per week during the semester or, undertake a two week block of concentrated interaction, working as an intern with a community, business/industry or government agency engaged in environmental policy, planning and management activities, or with an individual or group engaged in environmental research.
 During their internships students can choose or will be assigned specific projects by their 'sponsors' and will prepare reports on the methodology and results of their projects.
 The course coordinator will assist students to identify suitable sponsors and projects and will monitor student progress in weekly seminars.
 Students are expected to choose their sponsors and projects in consultation with the course coordinator before the beginning of the semester, as admission to the course will depend on approval of the sponsor and project by the course coordinator.

 Course Coordinator: Associate Professor John Tibby